meysamhadeli/ecommerce-monolith/README.md

 - :sparkle: Using `Domain Driven Design (DDD)` for implementing `business processes` and `validation rules`.
 - :sparkle: Adopting `CQRS` implementation with the `MediatR` library for better separation of `write` and `read` operations.
 - :sparkle: Implementing `MediatR` to `reduce coupling` and provide support for managing `cross-cutting concerns` within `pipelines`, including `validation` and `transaction handling` for the application.
-- :sparkle: Using `SqlServer` as our `relational database` management system at the database level.
+- :sparkle: Using `Postgres` as our `relational database` management system at the database level.
 - :sparkle: Incorporating `Unit Testing`, `Integration Testing`, and `End To End Testing` for testing level to ensure the `robustness` and `reliability` of the application.
 - :sparkle: Utilizing `Fluent Validation` and a `Validation Pipeline Behaviour` on top of `MediatR` to validate requests and responses and ensure `data integrity`.
 - :sparkle: Using `Minimal API` for all endpoints to create a `lightweight` and `streamlined` API.